 All applications are acknowledged and handled promptly.
 We inform applicants about the decision within 15 working days from registration.
 In exceptional cases, this time limit may be extended by additional 15 working days.

-If your application is inaccurate or more information is required, we will ask you to provide clarifications and guide you along.
+If your application is imprecise or more information is required, we will ask you to provide clarifications and guide you along.

 If it relates to a very long document or to a large number of documents, Frontex may confer with you informally with a view to finding a fair solution.